 When word got out about Nevada’s six-week divorce, the floodgates opened

-Reno, then a wild and wooly small town “out West”, soon became known nationwide – even worldwide – as the “Divorce Capital of the World”.
-Reno was the place to go if you wanted a quick, simple exit from your matrimonial bonds.
+Reno became known nationwide – even worldwide – as the “Divorce Capital of the World” and Reno was the place to go.

-Publicity about the Reno divorce generated its own Glossary of Divorce Jargon.
-“Getting Reno-vated” (a term coined by columnist Walter Winchell), “I’m Going to Reno!” and “Taking the Cure” were synonymous for a Reno divorce.
+Publicity about the Reno divorce generated its own Glossary of Reno Divorce Jargon.
+“Getting Reno-vated” (a term coined by columnist Walter Winchell), “I’m Going to Reno!” and “Taking the Cure” were synonymous for getting a divorce in Reno.
 A “Divorcée Special” was a train bringing divorce seekers to Reno.
 The Washoe County Courthouse was “The Separator.”
 There was even a brassiere called “The Reno” because it both separated and supported.

-To accommodate the influx of divorce seekers, hotels, boardinghouses and divorce ranches sprang up in and around Reno.
+To accommodate the influx of divorce seekers, hotels, boardinghouses and divorce ranches sprang up around Reno.
+(Someone called a dude ranch that catered to divorce seekers a divorce ranch and the name stuck.)
 For six weeks, divorce seekers spent their money on food and lodging, gambling, drinking, lawyers, personal necessities, Western wear, and more.
-Many divorce seekers fell in love during their six weeks – some with the West and others with someone they met.
-Many wealthy Easterners stayed in Nevada after their divorce, bringing with them their wealth and their culture.
-It was a unique period in the American West when ladies met cowboys, East met West, and they mixed it up.
+Many divorce seekers fell in love during their six weeks in Reno – some with the West, others with someone they met.
+Many Easterners stayed in Nevada after their divorce, bringing with them their wealth and their culture.

 Reno continued to retain its title as “Divorce Capital of the World” throughout the 1940s.
 However, in the 1950s, Las Vegas began to catch up and by the 1960s was granting half of Nevada’s divorces.
-By the 1970s, as other states were liberalizing their divorce laws, the need to go to Reno for a divorce faded out.
+By the 1970s, other states were relaxing their divorce laws and the need to go to Reno for a divorce faded out.